Brownspots Skin and Hyperpigmentation in Chicago, IL

 Overall, melasma is a challenge to patients and providers alike.
 Conservative treatments are the mainstay.
 However, when conservative treatments are ineffective, patients can progress with other treatments especially in cases where melasma is highly visible.

 Lentigines are a variety of areas which are also known as age spots.
 They are typically flat and brown.
 As we age brown spots increase, and sun exposure is thought to be a main culprit.
 Brown spots can be particularly concerning when seen on the face and hands.
 Lentigines are not all the same.
 Some lentigines respond well to IPL, while others need deeper penetration.
 Newer IPL’s such as Lumeca offer improvement in targeting browns while other lasers such as nd:YAG and q-switched nd:YAG and even q-switched KTp or q-switched ruby may be of help.
 Ablative treatments including erbium and fractionated C02 can be of help in combination or as standalones to treat lentigines.

-It is located on the 9th floor in Watertower Chicago.
+It is located in Chicago, IL. at 200 West Superior St., Suite 200.
 He has a variety of lasers and peels to effectively treat brown spots and hyperpigmentation.

 Some skin lesions are improved with 1 treatment.
 However, deeper skin lesions often require several treatments to be effective.

 The 2-pass technique is where a lower energy is used with a laser or IPL laser but the face is treated in 2 passes instead of 1 pass.
 We do employ different techniques based on a patients skin and skin limitations.